luisfuturist/activity-fiap-ai-p4a1/README.md

 - **ESP32 Integration**: Communication with field hardware for data collection and irrigation control.
 - **Predictive Modeling**: Machine learning models using Scikit-learn for irrigation recommendations.

+## Observations

+- AI Modeling is not integrated

 ### Key Improvements

 ### 1. **Database Enhancements**